Skip to Main Content

-This history of the Texas Rangers as an agency of law enforcement is a complicated one and the historical record is not neutral.
-This research guide attempts to avoid perpetuating inherent bias, power, and racism and promotes the researcher's candid evaluation and interrogation of the historical record.
-While UTRGV Special Collections & Archives is tasked with access and preservation of our collections, we do not approve, endorse, or support the attitudes, prejudices, or behaviors found among these materials.
+The early history of the Texas Rangers as an agency of law enforcement is complex.
+This research guide is intended to encourage the researcher's candid evaluation and interrogation of the historical record.
+While UTRGV Special Collections & Archives is tasked with providing access,and preservation of our collections, our department does not approve, endorse, or support the attitudes, biases, language, or behaviors found among these materials.

 Founded in 1823 by Stephen F. Austin, the Texas Rangers is a law enforcement agency with statewide jurisdiction that started out as a group of citizens, who served as the first protectors of the Texas frontier following the Mexican War of Independence.